Click on Highlighted Area Below to View Detailed Map

 Cotton Valley – Arkansas

-The Dorcheat-Macedonia Field was originally developed for the Smackover formation in the 1940s and the Cotton Valley and shallower reservoirs were developed in the 1970s and 1980s.
+The Dorcheat-Macedonia Field was originally developed for the Smackover formation in the 1940s.
+The Cotton Valley and shallower reservoirs were developed in the 1970s and 1980s.
 The oil-bearing Cotton Valley Sands have relatively low porosity and permeability.
 Deposited as a series of sand and shale sequences, the resulting reservoir is lenticular in nature.

 We have employed a completion technique called “pin-point” fracturing, allowing us to selectively stimulate the overpressured sands and bypass the depleted zones.
-The lenticular nature of the productive sands have allowed for current field development at 10-acre spacing and potential development down to 5-acre spacing.
+The stacked shale and sand pay zones have allowed for current field development at 10-acre spacing and potential development down to 5-acre spacing.